mattwarkentin/R6methods/README.md

 The goal of `R6methods` is to provide a *lightweight* package that extends the S3 generic support for `R6` class objects.
-This package defines several S3 methods for common `R` generics (e.g. `str()`) and operators (e.g. `[` or `$`) to make it straightforward to define public methods in your `R6` class and have them *“just work”*.
+This package defines several S3 methods for common `R` generics (e.g. `str()`) and operators (e.g. `[` or `[<-`) to make it straightforward to define public methods in your `R6` class and have them *“just work”*.

-This package is very experimental and liable to change drastically.
+This package is **very experimental** and liable to change drastically.
 Use at your own risk!
+Developing this package was primarily a learning experience for working with `R6` and `S3`, and may not have any practical use.

 ## Installation